fossology/fossdriver/README.md

 # fossdriver

+fossdriver is intended to enable control of a [FOSSology server](https://www.fossology.org) from Python programs.

+This package is significantly based on, and inspired by, the excellent [fossup](https://gitlab.com/toganlabs/fossup) FOSSology Uploader package from Togán Labs.

+## Requirements

-fossdriver is intended to enable scriptable control of a [FOSSology server](https://www.fossology.org). (fossdriver doesn't contain a FOSSology server; you'll have to go set one up yourself.)
+fossdriver requires a [FOSSology server](https://www.fossology.org) to talk to. (fossdriver doesn't contain a FOSSology server; you'll have to go set one up yourself.)

 The current version of fossdriver is designed for use with a FOSSology server version 3.3.0, which is the now-current release of FOSSology.
 It has not been tested on other versions.

-This package is significantly based on, and inspired by, the excellent [fossup](https://gitlab.com/toganlabs/fossup) FOSSology Uploader package from Togán Labs.
+fossdriver requires Python 3.6+ or later.

+fossdriver makes use of, and installs if not present, the following dependencies (and their subdependencies, of course):

+- **requests** and **requests_toolbox** - for communicating with the server
+- **bs4 (BeautifulSoup)** and **lxml** - for parsing server responses

 ## Installation